Meth and Cocaine Addiction Treatment in Northern California

 - Easy access to hiking trails

 We combine a clinical and holistic approach to recovery, helping clients heal physically and mentally while preparing them for a life of long-term sobriety.
-Our holistic services include mindfulness, breathing exercises, art therapy, massage therapy, physical training, experiential therapy and much more.
+Our holistic services include mindfulness, breathing exercises, art therapy, physical training, experiential therapy and much more.

 To find out if our Santa Cruz or our South Lake Tahoe program is more suitable for your situation, talk to our admissions counselors, who will listen to your needs and make a final recommendation.
 So whether the stimulant addiction in question pertains to you or a loved one, give us a call or fill out the easy form below to get in touch with our admissions specialists!